oslomet-arx-as-a-service/Rapport/process-documentation/process-documentation.md

 ### Introduction

-This report contains the work done in this bachelor project that led to the final result.
-The project planning started 18.07.2018 and the bachelor project started 08.01.19 and lasted to 23.05.2019.
-The team has worked at Oslomet university in Oslo and NAV IT headquarters at sannergata 2 in Oslo.
-The team has worked together four days a week with fixed core work hour's nine to four.
-These days the team have worked together as a group, where they have worked on there assigned sprint tasks as well as made important project decisions.
-In addition to this all team members have worked from home as well.
+The planning for the bachelor project was initiated on the 18.07.2018.
+After that, the development officially started on the 08.01.19 and lasted until 06.05.2019.
+Then, the team worked on this report until the deadline on the 23.05.2019.
+The team has been working in Oslo, at OsloMet university and NAV IT headquarters in Sannergata 2, four days a week with fixed core work hours nine to four.
+Agile methods from the Scrum framework have been adopted across the entire duration of the project.

+This report is documentation of the work done on the bachelor project, how the work was organized, as well as discoveries until delivery of this report.

-In the course of the project period the team has had close contact with the product owner Robindra at NAV IT.
-In the first meeting with the product owner the minimal viable product was decided.
-The system should anonymize a tabular data set based on the user’s desired anonymity level with a minimum of K=4 anonymity.
-This functionality was to be delivered in a Phyton client.
-As a stretch goal the  product owner and the team wanted a WEB application.
+Over the course of the project period the team has had close contact with the product owner at NAV IT.
+In the first meeting with the product owner, the minimal viable product was decided.
+"The system should anonymize a tabular data set based on the user’s desired anonymity level with a minimum of K=4 anonymity".
+This functionality was to be delivered in a Python client.
+As a stretch goal the  product owner and the team wanted a web application.

 This document starts with the teams planning and development methods......
 #[need more]